emmanr/personal-typescript-guide/README.md

   console.log(`Year: ${vehicle.year}`);
   console.log(`Broken: ${vehicle.broken}`);
 };

+printVehicle(oldCivic);

+// BAD EXAMPLE
+const oldToyota = {
+  name: 'corolla',
+  year: 1997,
+  // broken: false,
+};

+printVehicle(oldToyota);

+// since oldToyota won't pass the `broken` key-value
+// we will get an error that says "'broken' does not exist on type 'Vehicle'"
 ```

+By doing the above example, `printVehicle` function should meet the specification provided by the `Vehicle` type, by passing all necessary key-values and follow the types given.

+#### Naming of Interface

 > Should follow a naming convention for Interfaces, most likely you will discussed it with your teams to avoid clashing of names.
 There is no standard for the naming conventions by the language itself.